opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 Start the Firefox Web Browser on the Linux desktop, which will load the graphical user interface of IST services.

+_Note_: Logging in graphically to the _VA_ starts server components automatically.
+Additionally, they are checked via cronjob in constant intervals in the background.

 <br>
 * * *